“More than anything else, rhythm and harmony find their way into the secret places of the soul.” -Plato

 Music studio gear and equipment

 Fortunately, even if you’re practicing in a compact room, you can often stack your equipment and purchase stands that will accommodate multiple instruments at once.
-Moreover, technological advances have helped manufacturers produce smaller amps (such as the Spark Mini) that produce high-quality sound and recording equipment that takes up about as much space as laptops.
+Moreover, technological advances have helped manufacturers produce smaller amps that produce high-quality sound and recording equipment that takes up about as much space as laptops.
 In short, you can fit a lot of terrific gear into tight spaces if need be.
 The key is to keep your equipment safe, considering the cost of these items.

-Also, when buying gear, you’ll definitely want to read reviews before you purchase.
+Also, when buying gear, you’ll want to read reviews before purchasing.
 Be sure you know what brands and models have the best reputations for quality.
 Many musicians buy used and vintage gear, which is okay if you purchase from reputable sellers.
 Many instruments and associated music gear retain value quite well.
-When buying used, it’s ideal to scrutinize the item before purchasing.
-That’s not always possible when buying equipment online, so again, only buy from sellers who have a good reputation and solid return policy.
+When buying a used item, it’s ideal to scrutinize it before purchasing.
+That’s not always possible when buying equipment online, so only buy from sellers with a good reputation and solid return policy.

 Setup